-We recommend that instructors who wish to teach indifference curves read not only the first indifference curve appendix (in Chapter 8), but also the second (in Chapter 10) before introducing this topic to their classes.
-In the second appendix, we consider a topic not found frequently in elementary tests; namely, how indifference curves can be used to illustrate the way in which a perfectly competitive economy results in an efficient allocation of resources.
+We recommend that instructors who wish

+to teach indifference curves read not only the first indifference curve appendix (in Chapter 20), but also the second (in Chapter 22) before introducing this topic to their classes.
+In the second appendix, we consider a topic not found frequently in elementary tests: namely. how indifference curves can be used to illustrate the way in which a perfectly competitive economy results in an efficient allocation of resources.
 Students find this an interesting topic.
-And this use of indifference curves fits directly into our emphasis on efficiency throughout Part 2 of this book.
+And this use of indifference curves fits directly into our emphasis on efficiency throughout Part 4 of this book.
+In discussing the first indifference curve appendix, the instructor will be in a better position to lay the basis for the later discussion by looking ahead to the second appendix.

-The central theme of Part 2-economic efficiency-is laid out in Chapter 10.
-In order to prepare the groundwork for this chapter, we would recommend that instructors read it before beginning to teach Chapters 7, 8, and 9.
+The Sentral theme of Part 4-economic efficiency-is laid out in Chapter 22.
+In order to prepare the groundwork for this chapter, we would recommend that instructors read it before beginning to teach Part 4.